Dementia

 • Frontotemporal dementia.
 This is a group of diseases characterized by the breakdown of nerve cells and their connections in the frontal and temporal lobes of the brain.
 These areas are associated with personality, behavior and language.
 Common symptoms affect behavior, personality, thinking, judgment, language and movement.

-Other disorders linked to dementia
+Other diseases linked to dementia

+• Traumatic brain injury, also called TBI.
+This condition is most often caused by head trauma that happens again and again.
+Boxers, U.S. football players and soldiers might develop TBI.
 Dementia symptoms depend on the part of the brain that's injured.
-TBI can cause depression, explosiveness, memory loss and impaired speech.
+TBI can cause depression, explosiveness, memory loss and changes in speech.
 TBI also may cause slow movement, tremors and stiffness.
 Symptoms might not appear until years after the trauma.

+• Creutzfeldt-Jakob disease.
+This rare brain disease usually occurs in people without known risk factors.
+This condition might be due to deposits of infectious proteins called prions.
+Symptoms of this fatal condition usually appear after age 60.
 Creutzfeldt-Jakob disease usually has no known cause but it can be passed down from a parent.
 It also may be caused by exposure to diseased brain or nervous system tissue, such as from a cornea transplant.

 • Parkinson's disease.
 Many people with Parkinson's disease eventually develop dementia symptoms.
 When this happens, it's known as Parkinson's disease dementia.

-Dementia-like conditions that can be reversed
+Dementialike conditions that can be reversed

 • Infections and immune disorders.
-Dementia-like symptoms can result from a fever or other side effects of the body's attempt to fight off an infection.
+Dementialike symptoms can result from a fever or other side effects of the body's attempt to fight off an infection.
 Multiple sclerosis and other conditions caused by the body's immune system attacking nerve cells also can cause dementia.

 • Low levels of certain nutrients.
 Not getting enough of certain vitamins or minerals in your diet can cause dementia symptoms.
 This includes not getting enough thiamin, also known as vitamin B-1, which is common in people with alcohol use disorder.
 It also includes not getting enough vitamin B-6, vitamin B-12, copper or vitamin E. Not drinking enough liquids, leading to dehydration, also can cause dementia symptoms.

 • Medicine side effects.
-Side effects of medicines, a reaction to a medicine or an interaction of several medicines can cause dementia-like symptoms.
+Side effects of medicines, a reaction to a medicine or an interaction of several medicines can cause dementialike symptoms.

 • Brain tumors.
 Rarely, dementia can result from damage caused by a brain tumor.